Tonelllo/assignment1RT1/README.md

 The code contained in this repo was written for the first assignment of Research Track 1 of Robotics Engineering course of University of Genova.
-The purpose was to make us familiarize with python3.
+The purpose was to make us familiarize with python3 and basic control schemes for controlling a simple turtle-bot.

 ### Objective